anlthms/neon-old/doc/source/util.rst

 Included is an implemented example tailored for the :class:`neon.datasets.I1K` (Imagenet) dataset adapted from cuda-convnet2 code.

-Note that these classes required the installation of imgworker, an optional dependency described in :doc:`installation`
+Note that these classes require the installation of imgworker, an optional dependency described in :doc:`installation`